Cystic Fibrosis How Cystic Fibrosis Affects Fertility and Pregnancy

 Before pregnancy

 Cystic fibrosis is an depending on the father’s DNA.
-Genetic testing can identify mutated CFTR genes.
-Your provider may recommend preconception screening for you, your partner or both of you.
+Genetic testing can determine who is a carrier of a mutated CFTR gene.
 A genetic counselor can help explain the results.

 disease.
 If you have cystic fibrosis, your baby will either be a carrier of a mutated CFTR gene or be born with cystic fibrosis,Assisted reproductive technology may be an option for couples who want to avoid passing mutated CFTR genes to their children.